jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 payments, and vehicle thefts.
 Additional repercussions include data and privacy breaches, which can damage a brand's reputation and customer trust and can eventually lead to large regulatory fines and diminishing revenue.
-Given the shift toward large\-scale cybersecurity incidentswith nearly 50% of incidents in 2023 impacting thousands\-millions of mobility assets9its crucial for vehicle security operations center (vSOC) teams to analyze the financial impact of these incidents.
+Given the shift toward large\-scale cybersecurity incidents—with nearly 50%
+of incidents in 2023 impacting thousands\-millions of mobility assets9—it’s
+crucial for vehicle security operations center (vSOC) teams to analyze the financial impact of these incidents.
-In June 2023, a leading Taiwan\-based semiconductor manufacturer disclosed a cybersecurity incident involving a ransomware group and one of its IT hardware suppliers, which led to the leakage of information pertinent to initial setup and configuration of the system.10 The attackers claimed to gain access to internal documents with confidential information, demanding a $70 million ransom to decrypt the data and prevent its release onlinemaking it the largest known ransom demand in history.
+In June 2023, a leading Taiwan\-based semiconductor manufacturer disclosed a cybersecurity incident involving a ransomware group and one of its IT hardware suppliers, which ‌ led to the leakage of information pertinent to initial setup and configuration of the system.10 The attackers claimed to gain access to internal documents with confidential information, demanding a $70 million ransom to decrypt the data and prevent its release online—making it the largest known ransom demand in history.
 While the breach could affect multiple automotive stakeholders, the company reported that neither its business operations nor customer information were affected by the cyber